gcallah/BookReviews/mitchell.md

 functionary whose responsibility to distribute aid to the poor lacks the creative and personal element that neighborliness affords."
 (89)

+As we move from neighborliness to bureaucratic "care":

 "We witness a steady decline: from productive property to income for the sake of purchasing consumables to, finally, the elimination of the necessity of